Rumble strip: Continuous shoulder rumble strips (CSRS)

 The effects remained even after road users had become accustomed to the feature, while other road safety measures (when studied at specific installations) often showed declining effectiveness over time.
 Cost-benefit analysis showed that even on relatively low-volume roads, the costs of applying the markings were quickly exceeded several-fold by the economic benefits of improved road safety (as counted by the reduction of crash rates weighted against the average social costs of a crash).

 Further research in New Zealand led to recommendations that strip edge lines and centre lines be marked over extended lengths of road, rather than just at focal points and crash black spots.
 Apart from the safety benefits of providing a consistent road environment, continuous markings provide valuable alerts to drivers long before the more common crash spots.

 A one-third reduction rate is commonly cited and is based on an average of early studies.
 It includes the New York State Thruway and Pennsylvania Turnpike results which produced a skewed result non-representative of typical situations.

 The one-third reduction rate and the Pennsylvania Turnpike Study (with a 60% reduction) are the rule-of-thumb and the classic study, but these can be misleading as CSRS do not have a "fixed" effectiveness that may be applied to any highway.

 A 1999 FHWA study concluded that "a best guess" might be 20% to 30% reduction in single-vehicle run-off-road crashes on rural freeways, with less effective on urban freeways.

-Almost all before-and-after studies are based on Interstate (freeway, turnpikes, thruways) test sites have minimum 12 ft paved shoulders and very high crash rates due to inattention.
+Almost all before-and-after studies are based on Interstate (freeway, turnpikes, thruways) test sites have minimum 12 ft paved shoulders and high crash rates due to inattention.

 The collision reduction attributed to the installation of CSRS is mainly a function of stable shoulder width, crash rate and profile, climate and diminishing marginal returns.